Luke 2:8

 understand what God wants you to do in response, and what plan God wants you to

 have to adjust to the circumstances.
-Through prayer and meditation you just
+Through prayer and meditation

-think what you ought to think about the things that happen to you.
+is to think what you ought to think about the things that happen to you.

-Concerning the young life of Jesus the
+Concerning the young life of Jesus, the

 Bible tells us in Luke 2:21-24, "And when